-Many patients have heard horror stories about the effects and risks associated with dental sedation.
+Absolutely!
+We’re proud to offer several safe and effective sedation options.
+It’s only natural to feel a bit apprehensive about the idea of dental sedation.
 Let us start by putting your mind at ease.
 Our dentists have completed the appropriate training and certification processes to perform sedation.
 Additionally, we use state-of-the-art vital monitoring systems to ensure patients are completely safe and healthy while under sedation.
 Before recommending dental sedation, we will review the following information that may impact patients’ ability to safely undergo sedation:

-Our dentists have all of the necessary education and qualifications to perform oral conscious and intravenous (IV) sedation.
+Our highly experienced dental professionals have completed training and certification in sedation dentistry.
+They have all the necessary education and qualifications to perform oral conscious and intravenous (IV) sedation.
 Dr. Richard Aguila has completed all of the dental sedation training required by the American Dental Association, and maintains memberships in the American and Florida Dental Societies of Anesthesiology.
 Additionally, our dentists perform sedation services on a regular basis, and are familiar with warning signs and indicators of complication.

 Both forms of sedation we offer create a moderate level of sedation.
 That means patients are able to respond to questions, and they remain awake during treatments.
 The effects of oral and IV sedation are long lasting, so patients should plan to have a friend or family member drive them to and from their appointment.
 Patients should also plan to forego daily activities, especially complex functions and machinery operation, for at least 24 hours after treatment.
 Oral sedation is taken in pill form prior to arriving at our office, and IV sedation is administered through a needle drip during your procedure in our practice.
 Before beginning any treatment, we’ll discuss these options, and determine which is right for you.